navibyte/geospatial/dart/geobase/README.md

 <a title="Daniel R. Strebe, CC BY-SA 3.0 &lt;https://creativecommons.org/licenses/by-sa/3.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Equirectangular_projection_SW.jpg"><img src="https://raw.githubusercontent.com/navibyte/geospatial_docs/main/assets/doc/projections/platecarree/320px-Equirectangular_projection_SW.jpg" align="right"></a>

-`GlobalGeodeticQuad (or "World CRS84 Quad" for WGS 84) is a tile matrix set with tiles defined in the *Equirectangular Plate Carrée* projection in the geographic coordinate reference system (longitude, latitude) for the whole world.
+`GlobalGeodeticQuad` (or "World CRS84 Quad" for WGS 84) is a tile matrix set with tiles defined in the *Equirectangular Plate Carrée* projection.

 At the zoom level 0 the world is covered by two tiles (tile matrix width is 2 and matrix height is 1).
 The western tile (x=0, y=0) is for the negative